 You can also apply to spend the second year of your BSc Computer Science course at our campus in the UK.

 In the third year of the MEng you have the freedom of choice to specialise in a particular area of computer science from a range of modules.
-Select 120 credits of optional modules from the following:
+Select 120 credits of optional modules from the following, each module is 20 credits:

 In the final year you will complete your studies in the UK at our Edgbaston campus and undertake a much more in-depth project which involves a major software or research element, and brings together all of the computer science and software engineering skills you have acquired.
 In this final year modules from our range of Masters programmes will be open to you.
 Your choice of modules alongside your choice of project will allow you to specialise in a field such as computer security, human-computer interaction, theoretical computer science, robotics or natural computation.